 - Prepare the meat by cutting into very thin strips, not much bigger than 1/8 of an inch.
 If you have issues getting your meat cut finely, take the cut portions and gently pound them with a meat tenderizer to thin them out.

 - Place meat, Bloody Mary mix, Worcestershire, Horseradish, salt and pepper in a large zip top bag.
 Seal the top, and the move everything around inside the bag to make sure it’s coated.
 Refrigerate at least 6 hours, preferably overnight.

 - Remove strips from bag, patting excess liquid off with a paper towel, and place on a foil lined tray.

 - Combine dried tomato powder, celery salt, cayenne and cajun seasoning in a small bowl.
-Sprinkle each side of the meat with the dry spice mix, and place immediately in dehydrator.
+Sprinkle each side of the meat with the dry spice mix (see note 2), and place immediately in dehydrator.

 - Allow the meat to dry.
 This process will take anywhere from 7-10 hours, depending on many factors including humidity, temperature and the thickness of the meat.
 Just keep checking it.

 - If you wish to take an extra safety precaution, take dehydrated strips and place on a parchment lined tray.
 Put tray in preheated 275f oven for 10 minutes, then allow to cool.
 Store in airtight container.

 - Alternatively, you can follow manufacturers instructions for the drying process.

 Note 1: It’s really important to use extremely lean meat for jerky that’s very fresh, or was frozen when extremely fresh.

 Note 2: Most flavors of jerky require only a wet marinade prior to drying, I prefer to give this Bloody Jerky an extra sprinkle of spices for appearance and extra flavor, but it’s not essential.